yingjieweb/truck-ext/README.md

 ## Features

-- ✨ Customize the style of the Thresh Devtool panel.
+- 💄 Customize the style of the Thresh Devtool panel.
-- 💄 Support responsive height adjustment for the Thresh route `textarea`.
 - 🔄 Enable automatic encoding of Thresh route parameters.

 ## Usage